 - Japan and Russia: Ending China’s Monopoly on the New Silk Road

-- The New Japan, United States, and Australian Axis
+- The United States, Japan, India, and Australia: Difficult Indo-Pacific Axis

 The Program Moderator will have extensive experience conducting senior-level foreign policy seminars for the Intel Community.
 The Moderator will have first-hand knowledge and a detailed, up-to-date understanding of the region being studied in each seminar.
 In addition to the daily morning introduction and afternoon wrap-up, the Moderator will generally make a separate presentation and be available to provide additional presentations as needed.
 The Moderator will facilitate, when necessary, dialogue between the speakers and participants as well as lead the group discussions and Q&A sessions.